Adding Indexes to a Class

 After running the New Index wizard, the Class Editor is updated to include the new index definition.
 For example:

 /// This is a Person class

 Property Name As %String;

 Index NameIndex On Name;

 You can edit the index definition with either the Class Editor or the Class Inspector.

 After you add an index definition to a class and compile, you can populate the index (place data into it) by using Rebuild Indexes, found in the Management Portal.
 For more information, see Building Indexes in the InterSystems SQL Optimization Guide.

-The Studio does not automatically place data into indices.
+Studio does not automatically index existing data.